 - Sign In

-All of Avant’s tests include a Writing section in which test takers will need to provide writing samples.
-The method for inputting the language sample may differ, depending on the target language for the test.
+All of Avant’s tests include a Writing section in which test takers will need to provide typed responses.
+The method for inputting the language response may differ, depending on the target language for the test, and on the operating system the test will be taken on.

 For any accents or special characters not included on the character-selection box, a shortcut key may be available.
 Various websites have this information – for example: http://symbolcodes.tlt.psu.edu/accents/codealt.html

-Test takers testing in Arabic, Chinese, Japanese, Korean, or Russian are allowed to have a printed copy of their keyboard layout during testing.
-We allow this exception to the "no paper" rule as long as the test takers do not have access to pen or pencil to write anything on it.
+Test takers are allowed to have a printed copy of their keyboard layout or use an on-screen keyboard during the test.
+We allow this exception to the "no paper" rule as long as test takers do not have access to a pen or pencil to write anything on it.
+Keyboard layouts and steps to use on-screen keyboards are provided in the operating system specific guides above.

 Test Takers may use a Romanized version (such as Pinyin or Romaji) of a character-based language.
 However, in doing so, the test taker will top-out at the novice-high level.
 In order to score at the intermediate level or higher, test takers must show ability to use characters.